 We are committed to equality of opportunity in all our employment practices, policies and procedures.
 No employee or potential employee will therefore receive less favourable treatment due to their race, creed, colour, nationality, ethnic origin, age, language, religion, political or other opinion affiliation, gender, gender reassignment, sexual orientation, marital status, connections with a national minority, national or social origin, property, birth or other status, family connections, working pattern, membership or non-membership of a trade union or, unless justifiable, disability.

-We are one of over 160 signatories to the Women in Finance Charter, led by HM Treasury.
+We are a signatory to the Women in Finance Charter, led by HM Treasury.

 Read here to find out how we are committed to reflecting the Government’s goal to see gender balance at all levels across financial services firms.

 When applying for a vacancy, we’ll ask you to complete and return an Equal Opportunities Monitoring form.

 The information will be treated in the strictest confidence and will only be used in aggregated form for statistical purposes.

 You can read our 2019 Gender pay gap report here.

 As part of the Civil Service, we are committed to the Government’s Disability Confident scheme.
 We will interview candidates with a disability who meet the minimum essential criteria for a job vacancy.